-The five bedrooms are a far cry from the cookie cutter hotel chain variety.
+The five bedrooms are a far cry from the cookie-cutter hotel chain variety.
 Think high ceilings, oak doors, exposed walls and original fireplaces with homely touches.

 You won’t want to miss the rooftop which has awesome views of the urban jungle.
-The garden up there grows the restaurant’s salad leaves and herbs as well as courgettes, beans, tomatoes, chilies and more.
+The garden up there grows the restaurant’s salad leaves and herbs as well as courgettes, beans, tomatoes, chillies and more.

 Lots of events and workshops take place at The Culpeper.
 If you’re lucky, you can learn to make a Tinyjohn Terrarium or have a Rooftop Astronomy tour of the night sky.